12 Top-Rated Attractions & Things to Do in Green Bay

 - Hampton Inn Green Bay Downtown: affordable rates, river views, comfy beds, complimentary breakfast.

-- Super 8 Green Bay Near Stadium: budget hotel, clean rooms, fitness room, free breakfast and parking.
+- Super 8 by Wyndham Green Bay Near Stadium: budget hotel, clean rooms, fitness room, free breakfast and parking.

 Outdoor Escapes in Wisconsin: Bordered by Lake Michigan and Lake Superior, with thousands of lakes and forests in between, Wisconsin is a great destination to tackle outdoor adventures like fishing, hiking, snowmobiling, and water sports along the best beaches.
 You can also take a day trip to the Door County peninsula to kayak along the sea caves and dive among shipwrecks.